The Department of Communicative Disorders promotes and recognizes academic excellence in the areas of speech, language and hearing.

 - Another project deemed appropriate for honors, as determined by the your faculty advisor with concurrence of departmental faculty

 All honors projects in the department require that you make a public presentation and you must pass an oral defense of your honors work.
-Honors will be awarded provided you successfully complete the honors program as described on the application, including maintaining a minimum GPA in communicative disorders courses of 3.45.
+Honors will be awarded provided you successfully complete the honors program as described on the application, including maintaining a minimum overall GPA of 3.6.

-If you are a junior with a minimum GPA of 3.45 in communicative disorders courses, you can apply for your senior honors project during the course of your fall semester:
+If you are a junior with a minimum overall GPA of 3.6, you can apply for your senior honors project during the course of your fall semester.
+Meet with your advisor to begin developing your project.